Momentum Graph

 Spike: Sharp vertical expansion followed by rapid decline.
 Event-driven attention (announcement, listing, incident) that doesn't sustain.

-White dots along the bottom of the graph mark days when signals were detected for the project.
+White dots along the bottom of the graph mark days when intel was detected for the project.
 Hover over a dot to see what events occurred on that date.
 This helps correlate narrative spread with concrete developments.

 Controls